grpc/proposal/L82-core-event-engine.md

 platform to begin with.

 The EventEngine API will exist in the `grpc_event_engine::experimental` namespace until it has stabilized.
-Stabilization will likely be signaled by some number of platforms being supported sufficiently by the default EventEngine implementation, and all API use cases are being exercised without needing to make further API changes.
+Stabilization will likely be signaled by having all platforms supported sufficiently by the default EventEngine, and having all other primary EventEngine use cases exercised without needing to make further API changes.

-The EventEngine API rollout is planned to be on a per-platform basis.
-Once we establish that the default EventEngine implementation is sufficient for a specific platform, we will change the build to replace iomgr with EventEngine.
+The EventEngine rollout is planned to be on a per-platform basis.
+Once we establish that the default EventEngine implementation is sufficient for a specific platform, we will change the build to replace iomgr with EventEngine on that platform.

 ## Limitations